 [ Link ]

-Then make sure that you make that link use the link trigger automation that you setup in the previous step.
+(Make sure that you make that link use the Link Trigger automation that you setup in the previous step.)

 Create a Cold Subscriber Re-engagement Workflow

 You can even copy our cold subscriber automation workflow to your account with just a click!

 A few notes if you copy the workflow...

 - There are a few notes of help text in the Sequences.
 DELETE THEM. 😬

 - Add in your own topic, goals, and name to the Sequence emails.